 Photographs and video material may be made available for the judges to view, either upload these through the online entry form at time of submission or upload them to YouTube or Vimeo.
 You will need to include in your submission a link to YouTube or Vimeo, where the judges can look at any additional visual material.
 Do not upload a photo file larger than 5MB with your entry form as it will be rejected.
 Thumbnail images of illustrative material can be embedded in your written submission, if they help the judges understand your entry, but the judges will want to see larger reference images – one of which must be uploaded with your entry form.

 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
-Your written document should show how your programme, course, initiative, product or service met its aims, employed creative, innovative techniques, was enjoyed by users, and delivered enrolment or uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
+Your written document should show how your therapy, programme, course, initiative, product or service met its aims, employed creative, innovative techniques, was enjoyed by users, and delivered enrolment or uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
 At the beginning of your document the following information must be listed:

 Within your submission it is preferred if you use the following as sub-headings under which you clearly provide your explanation for the judges.
 We have indicated the points that can be awarded to give you an idea as to the weight of importance the judges ascribe to each caption.